 A Drainage Impact Assessment for the northern part of the site is required to address existing surface water flooding issues.

-Landscaping will be required to ensure integration of the development with the surrounding landscape.
+Landscaping will be required to ensure integration of the development with the surrounding landscape and ancient woodland to the north of the site.

 ED2: Myrtlefield Industrial Estate | Allocated for Economic Development